nuxeo-sandbox/nuxeo-glb-preview/README.md

 - An event listener, worker and cli based converter to generate GLB files optimized for web preview using [gltf-transform](https://gltf-transform.donmccurdy.com/cli.html)
 - A webui element to view GLB files that leverages [model-viewer](https://modelviewer.dev/)
 - An 3D model annotation webui component which also leverages [model-viewer](https://modelviewer.dev/)
+- A bulk action to recompute previews of multiple documents using a query

 ## Webui
 below is an example of how to use the viewer in a document view layout